 St. Louis County | St. Charles County,

 Jefferson County, | Florissant | O'Fallon

 City of St. Charles and Wentzville.

 Funds are also provided to developers of affordable for sale and rental housing for low and moderate income residents.
 Low and moderate income residents often find obstacles to maintaining their residences.
 St. Louis County offers assistance through the Home Improvement Program and the Lead Hazard Program.

 Community Development Block Grant funds provide annual grants on a formula basis to entitlement cities and counties.
 The purpose of the CDBG program is to assist in developing viable urban communities.
-These communities are responsible for carrying out a wide range of community development activities including but not limited to:
+St. Louis County as the lead member is responsible for assisting 77 municipalities and various non-profits in carrying out a wide range of community development activities including but not limited to:

 - Acquisition of real property

 - Construction of public facilities and improvements such as water, sewer, streets, parks, neighborhood centers, and the conversion of school buildings for eligible purposes.

 - Activities relating to energy conservation and renewable energy resources

 - Economic development and job creation/retention